mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     concatSums (Add (aExpr, _) (bExpr, _)) = show $ cata getValue aExpr + cata getValue bExpr
     concatSums (Mul (_, a) (_, b)) = a ++ " * " ++ b

-Here we've used both catamorphism for wrapping up the sums and paramorphism for neatly doing everything in one step.
+Here, we have used both &mdash; catamorphism for wrapping up the sums and paramorphism for neatly doing everything in one step.

 Notice how `Const i` behaves differently then `Add` and `Mul`.
-We can see why it is so from the definition of `fmap` above. `fmap something (Const i)` equals `Const i` from definition, so it allows us to populate leaves in the tree without calling `fanout` and have a neat starting point for providing two arguments to `Add` and `Mul`
+We can see why it is so from the definition of `fmap` above. `fmap something (Const i)` equals `Const i` by definition, so it allows us to populate leaves in the tree without calling `fanout` and to have a neat starting point for providing two arguments to `Add` and `Mul`

 Coolness.

 ### Summing up

-We've learnt how to abstract recursion away to transform recursive code into one that exploits recursion inherently present in the datatype itself.
+We have learnt how to abstract recursion away to transform recursive code into one that exploits recursion inherently present in the datatype itself.
 We now know what a fixed point of a functor is and can write five different algebras before coffee.
 If you have a minute, please let